-The subject facilities are privately owned and maintained and located within the Midway Channel of Huntington Harbour.
+The subject facilities, consisting of a boat dock, access ramp, cantilevered deck, and bulkhead protection are privately owned and maintained and located within the Main Channel of Huntington Harbour.
 The boat dock and access ramp are used for recreational boating.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
-Resources Code, § 6503.5)
+Resources Code, § 6503.5).

-The Midway Channel in Huntington Harbour was created in the early 1960s and the adjacent upland parcel is privately owned and developed with a residence.
+The Main Channel in Huntington Harbour was created in the early 1960s and the adjacent upland parcel is privately owned and developed with a residence.
 There is no public access at this upland property because the private upland property directly abuts the concrete bulkhead that defines the limits of the channel.
-The lease area extends to the pierhead line, which is 30 feet into the 200-foot-wide channel, leaving the majority of the Midway Channel available for navigation and public recreation.
+The boat dock extends to the pierhead line, which is 60 feet into the 400-foot-wide channel, leaving the majority of the Main Channel available for navigation and public recreation.

 The existing cantilevered deck is connected to the upland residence.
 Residential use is generally not consistent with the Public Trust Doctrine.
-However, the cantilevered deck extends no more than 5 feet over the Midway Channel and does not substantially interfere with the public right of navigation or access.
-Proposed rent for the cantilevered deck is based on nearby upland land values to ensure the State receives appropriate compensation for use of sovereign land as an extension of the private backyard of the upland.
+However, the cantilevered deck extends no more than 5 feet over the Main Channel and does not substantially interfere with the public right of navigation or access.
+Proposed rent for the cantilevered deck is calculated using a benchmark rate based on nearby upland land values to ensure the State receives appropriate compensation for use of sovereign land as the deck serves as an extension of the upland property's private backyard.

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
+The lease is limited to a 10-year term and does not grant the lessee exclusive rights to the lease premises.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land.